 The OLSAT is divided by grade level.
 The level generally administered to 2nd grade students is the OLSAT Level C. While this is the most likely version of the test your 2nd grader will take, it’s best to check with your school in advance, as some schools may test above or below grade level.

 The OLSAT Level C is made up of 60 questions: 30 Verbal questions, and 30 Nonverbal questions.
 Both the Verbal and Nonverbal sections have subcategories, which each include specific question types.
 In total, the OLSAT Level C includes 9 question types.
 See the table below for the breakdown:

 |Following Directions||Aural Reasoning||Picture Classification||Figural Classification|

 Questions on the Verbal section do not assess a student’s reading and writing abilities.
 Rather, they focus on abilities such as the ability to follow directions, comprehend instructions, and detect patterns.
 Many of these questions will have the instructions read aloud by the instructor.

 Try out our free OLSAT 2nd grade sample course to see what the OLSAT’s questions look like and to get a feel for the courses we offer:

-You can also take a look at the sample questions below:
+You can also view this PDF or take a look at the sample questions below:

 These questions will have instructions read aloud by an instructor.
 We have included audio files like this in all Following Directions questions in our course.